QuadSpinner/Gaea-Docs/Reference/Nodes/Filter--Recurve.md

+---
+uid: Filter--Recurve
+title: Recurve
+---

-Recurve is a curvature based expander node.
+nRecurve is a curvature based expander node.
 It can inflate and/or deflate the terrain to create stronger slopes and larger, softer formations from a given noise or terrain.

 | Setting               | Values      | Description |
 | :-------------------- | :---------- | :---------- |